achavanga/brewery-challenge/README.md

 ```
 npm run start
 ```
-The application will ask Shane to enter the number of times to show the notification on screen.The following question will be shown on the screen <br/>
+The application will ask Shane to enter the number of times to show the notification on screen.The following question will be shown on the screen : <br/>
- **How many notification do you want to get after every second?** <br/>
+ ***How many notification do you want to get after every second?*** <br/>
 Once Shane have entered the number, the application will show the results in a table for the Beer Container temperature.
 The ones highlighted in Red show that the temperature is either higher or lower that required.
 The screen will refresh after every 2 seconds.

 ### Assumption